Reducing Roadblocks to Licensure

 Changes to SECTION 40-2-10

-would update the Board of Accountancy’s composition, aligning representation to the total licensees’ proper ratios.
-This change would remove one seat currently populated by a licensed Accounting Practitioner or Public Accountant and replace that seat with an at-large resident Certified Public Accountant.
+updated the Board of Accountancy’s composition, aligning representation to the total licensees’ proper ratios.
+This change removed one seat formerly populated by a licensed Accounting Practitioner or Public Accountant and replaced that seat with an at-large resident Certified Public Accountant.
 An additional change to this section gives the BOA a voice in the termination of staff directly serving the board.

 Adjustments made in SECTION 40-2-30

 allow for firm mobility and align firm mobility with individual mobility removing the mobility exception.
 Improvements to SECTION 40-2-240 are designed to ensure licensed CPAs who worked within the State under mobility can relocate to this State without additional licensing requirements.
 The current interpretation of this section has created an unfair advantage for non-resident CPAs working under mobility.
 The combined improvements in this section utilize the definition of substantial equivalency and modification in SECTION 40-2-35 to remove SC-specific licensure roadblocks resulting in the promotion of the profession and positive economic possibilities in SC.

 SECTION 40-22-245 defines the requirements of mobility (the ability of a CPA to practice within South Carolina if licensed outside of this State).
 Specific language was removed to implement the definition of substantial equivalency, better aligning mobility, and reciprocity.

 Improvements to the licensing requirements in SECTION 40-2-35